 Good morning!
 I'm Chris Scobba!

-Our Senior Spotlight for Episode #600 shines on Hilary McGuire.
-Here to tell you about her is Shane Koob.
+Our Senior Spotlight this week shines on Garrison Brosnan, Alex Elbert, and Adam Finley.
+Here to tell you about them is Tony Rouse.

 "Bear Facts" Home Page